lilab-bcb/cumulus/docs/cellranger/feature_barcoding.rst

 If the feature barcode file has a third column, there will be two files for each feature type in the third column.
 For example, if ``hashing`` presents, ``sample_id.hashing.csv`` and ``sample_id.hashing.stat.csv.gz`` will be generated.

+``sample_id.report.txt`` is a summary report in TXT format.
+The first lines describe the total number of reads parsed, the number of reads with valid cell barcodes (and percentage over all parsed reads), the number of reads with valid feature barcodes (and percentage over all parsed reads) and the number of reads with both valid cell and feature barcodes (and percentage over all parsed reads).
+It is then followed by sections describing each feature type.
+In each section, 7 lines are shown: section title, number of valid cell barcodes (with matching cell barcode and feature barcode) in this section, number of reads for these cell barcodes, mean number of reads per cell barcode, number of UMIs for these cell barcodes, mean number of UMIs per cell barcode and sequencing saturation.

 If data type is ``crispr``, three additional files, ``sample_id.umi_count.pdf``, ``sample_id.filt.csv`` and ``sample_id.filt.stat.csv.gz``, are generated.

 ``sample_id.umi_count.pdf`` plots number of UMIs against UMI with certain number of reads and colors UMIs with high likelihood of being chimeric in blue and other UMIs in red.
 This plot is generated purely based on number of reads each UMI has.
 For better visualization, we do not show UMIs with > 50 read counts (rare in data).